AzimMuradov/bio/content/bio.md

 St. Petersburg State University.

 My main interests in programming are **program verification** and **symbolic analysis**.
-I’m also big fan of Kotlin, functional programming, C, Rust and low-level programming in general.
+I’m also a big fan of Kotlin, functional programming, C, Rust and low-level programming in general.

 In my free time, I'm busy with maintaining my pet projects, cooking, and listening to music (I'm a fan of prog rock and jazz).